Killing of Jason Corbett: Background

 Although Corbett's family had initially approved of Martens becoming romantically involved with Jason, they became increasingly concerned about Martens' deceitful and erratic behavior during their relationship.
 Corbett's sister Tracey Lynch later said that Martens had a long history of lying, describing her as a fantasist who claimed to have been an Olympic swimmer, a qualified Montessori teacher and to have previously fostered a young boy.
-Lynch also said Martens had informed her she was bipolar and had allegedly experienced several miscarriages before she met Jason, and accused Martens of self-harming and drinking margaritas throughout the day before driving the children to appointments.
+Lynch also said Martens had informed her she had bipolar disorder and had allegedly experienced several miscarriages before she met Jason, and accused Martens of self-harming and drinking margaritas throughout the day before driving the children to appointments.
 Lynch also alleged that she discovered just before their wedding that Martens had told her friends that she had been pen pals with Jason's first wife Mags before she died from cancer.
 In fact, the two had not interacted before Mags died; and Mags did not die of cancer but as a result of an asthma attack.

 Lynch later discovered that Martens had been released from a secure psychiatric unit at the Emory University Hospital in Georgia a few weeks before she traveled to meet Jason in 2008, and that she did not disclose her mental health history until a few weeks before they were married.
 Martens also allegedly lied to her new neighbors in Panther Creek Court, stating that Sarah was her biological daughter, even going so far as to give a lengthy description during a local Bible study meeting of how difficult her labor had been.
 Lynch also claimed that Martens had secretly told the two children that Jason had killed their mother, an accusation that was later corroborated by Sarah Corbett.

 Other examples cited in an affidavit submitted by Lynch regarding Martens' alleged erratic behavior were her holding the face of then 7-year-old Jack under a running kitchen faucet as punishment for splashing her with water, and an incident where Jack was punished for not calling her "Mom".
 Corbett family friend Lynn Shanahan alleged that Molly had become angry for several days when Jack reminded her she was not his mother.
 Martens had also avoided telling her neighbors that Jack and Sarah were not her children, and became "enraged" when Jack informed them of the truth.
 Martens allegedly became highly agitated and screamed at several guests during their wedding banquet after one of her bridesmaids bought food from McDonald's for a young boy who was allergic to egg whites and thus could not eat the main meal.
 Another family friend asserted that a couple of days before he was killed, Corbett left a social function early after his wife started fat-shaming him in front of several friends, adding that he was self-conscious about his weight.
 Corbett's sister later identified this incident as the last straw that made up Jason's mind to return to Ireland without Martens.